bbauska/W3Cx-3of5/README.md

 <h4>Example #1: a player showing the use of every type of CSS3 transformation</h4>

-Please see this example online, originally written by [Chris Heilmann](https://christianheilmann.com/), and tuned by us ;).
+Please see this example online, originally written by <a href="https://christianheilmann.com/">Chris Heilmann</a>, and tuned by us ;).

 <!------------------------------------------------------------------------------------------------>
 <!-------------------------------------- 82. (xx) ---------------------------------------->